unh-comp-master-project/unh-comp-master-project.github.io/weekly-schedule.md

 ### Week 1
 Aug 30 - Sep 3
 * Meet with your faculty advisor
+* Document in the **GitHub Kanban project board** the meeting by moving the meeting card from `To Do` to `In Progress` and then `Done`
+    * The card must have a reference to where the meeting notes are.
 * Get started on the project **outline**

 #### Faculty Advisor Meeting (2)
+* Meeting preparation
+    * Document in the **GitHub Kanban project board** the meeting by moving the meeting card from `To Do` to `In Progress` and then `Done`
+        * The card must have a reference to where the meeting notes are.
+    * Have the meeting notes ready with the meeting agenda items
 * Meeting agenda
     * Discuss potential project goals and domain area for your project
     * Narrow down the scope of your project to a very specific domain